SEQUENCE FOR REPLACEMENT

 Lower the prop shaft onto the brake cross shaft.
 Sit in the middle of the two front seats.
 Using the gear lever as a handle slide and rock the gearbox to the rear, expect the weight to come on.
 Lower onto the radius arms.
 You can now swing the gearbox onto the floor in front of the passenger seat using the gear lever as a handle.
 Watch out for grease and oil as the gearbox has come from a very dirty place, on our car at least.
 Lift the gearbox out of the car.

 Before fitting the reconditioned gearbox check the speedometer cable fits the fitting on the gearbox, the threads are fine and easily damaged.
 Tape the speedometer fitting threads to prevent damage when fitting, also check all the huts and bolts are tight on the gearbox.
-Check the filler fitting is not too tight, easier when off the car than when on it.
-Fit the gear stick if not fitted and align the master spline to the top.
+Check the oil filler plug is not too tight, easier when off the car than when on it.
+Fit the gear stick if not fitted and align the gearbox master spline to the top.
 This is most important to ensure an easy fit later on.
 I used an old clutch drive plate to make this easier.
 Also align the crankshaft master spline to the top.

 Lift the gearbox into the car nearside floor, I then sat in the middle of the two seats and lifted the gearbox into the gap behind the flywheel.
 The gearbox can then be lifted onto the studs on the crankcase, locating the top two first, if your splines are aligned the gearbox will slide onto the studs, just like that.
 In my case I had to re-align the splines two or three times and started fresh again next day, it went on smoothly then.
 Fit and tighten the eight nuts to the studs.
 Fit the speedometer cable to the gearbox and speedometer.